Key Stage 2

 Throughout KS2, our Learning Projects operate on a four year rolling programme.
 Within this, LKS2 and UKS2 use the National Curriculum requirements as well as our skills progression grids for each foundation subject to plan for inspiring, demanding and progressive learning.

-Below, please see the knowledge organiser our 'Land and Sea' project and the curriculum planning overviews for LKS2 and UKS2.
+Below, please see the knowledge organiser our 'Rainforests and Polar Regions' project and the curriculum planning overviews for LKS2 and UKS2.

 Spring Term- 'The Swinging 60s!'